pypa/packaging.python.org/source/new-tutorials/installing-and-using-packages.rst

 Python packages:

 ..
 TODO Link to additional guides and resources.

+If you find this approach isn't working well for you or your use case, you may want to explore these other approaches:

+..
+TODO Link to alternatives

 If you're interesting in creating and distributing Python packages, see the tutorial on packaging and distributing packages.